Subhadra Devi

-Subhadra Devi is a Mithilia artist from Bihar and known for Madhubani Painting and patron of Mithila Kala Vikas Samiti.
-She is awarded India's fourth highest civilian award the Padma Shri in 2023.
+Subhadra Devi is a Mithilia artist from Bihar, India known for her Madhubani art.
+She was awarded India's fourth highest civilian award, the Padma Shri, in 2023.

 Personal life

 She was born in 1941 in Madhubani, Bihar.
-Her exact date of birth is unknown. a resident of Salempur village in Madhubani district, learnt artwork of papier-mâché in her childhood by watching others.
+Her exact date of birth is unknown.
+She was a resident of Salempur village in Madhubani district.

 She remained active in artwork from 1970 to till now.
 Her art work "Kṛṣṇa and Radha in a banana grove" is displayed in the British Museum.